atacker22dw/git_intro/README.md

 Though we will be working in R in this course, realize that github is capable of maintaining a repository with multiple coding languages simultaneously.
 To illustrate this, I have also included a matlab .m file.
 Howevever, we should not (in general)[^1] expect these files to interact effectively with one another.

+## Branches

+There are three branches currently in this repository.
+The `main` is the primary devolopmental pathway.  `Student_correction`

 [^1]: It is possible to use R libraries to read in .mat files and vice versa.